Isty001/async_service/README.md

 Sometimes it's also necessary to dispatch mutiple messages and receive all of them to handle a task, but we want to do other things until then.
 This method can send many messages, and invoke the block when all of them are finished.

-However, we not always expect to have a response to some of the messages.
+However, we not always expect to have a response to some of the messages, so it's need to be told the `Listener`.
 See the example below.

 * `params_map` a map of requests
 * `processor` optional block, accepting a map of responses